-Patrice Onwuka is a political commentator and director of the Center for Economic Opportunity at the Independent Women’s Forum.
-Patrice is also a senior fellow with The Philanthropy Roundtable and a Tony Blankley fellow at The Steamboat Institute.
-She has worked in policy, advocacy, and communications roles in Washington, D.C. for more than a decade on issues related to the economy, employment, technology, and the criminal justice system.
+Patrice Onwuka is the director of the Center for Economic Opportunity at the Independent Women’s Forum.
+Patrice co-hosts WMAL-FM’s morning show O’Connor & Company, the leading talk radio station in the DC area every Friday.
+Patrice is also a senior adjunct fellow with The Philanthropy Roundtable and a Tony Blankley Fellow at The Steamboat Institute.
+Patrice has worked in policy, advocacy, and communications roles in Washington, D.C. for more than a decade on issues related to the economy, employment, technology, philanthropy, and the criminal justice system.
 Prior to moving to Washington, Patrice served as a speechwriter for a United Nations spokesman.

 Patrice is a frequent guest on Fox News, Fox Business News, and PBS programs.
+Her opinions have appeared in the Washington Post, USA Today, Barron’s, CNBC, Bloomberg, and other national outlets.
 She hosts a column called the New Agenda for Black Women on Newsmax.com and is a contributor to the Washington Examiner and The Hill.
-Her opinions have also appeared in the Washington Post, USA Today, CNBC, Bloomberg, and other prominent outlets.

 Born in the Caribbean, Patrice immigrated with her family to Boston where she grew up and completed her education.
 Patrice holds a bachelor’s degree in economics and political science from Tufts University and a master’s degree in international relations from Boston College.